 The Young Hispanic Corporate Achievers (YHCA)

-This program just celebrated their 10 year anniversary.
-Operated through the Hispanic Association on Corporate Responsibility; the goal is to assist keep young Latinos stay connected to their culture, contribute to the Hispanic community, and keep moving up in corporate America.
+This program just celebrated their 15-year anniversary under Juana’s leadership and guidance.
+Operated through the Hispanic Association on Corporate Responsibility; the goal is to keep young Latinos connected to their culture, contribute to the Hispanic community, and keep moving up in corporate America.
 Collectively YHCA is the most powerful Latino network in Corporate America.